econoalchemist/Foundation-Passport/05 Creating a Seed Phrase.md

 <img width="900" src="assets/passport64.jpg">
  </p>

-Testing your backups in any form is a good idea and the next section will cover some ways to ensure your backups work as they should prior to depositing any funds.
+Testing your backups in any form is a good idea and will be covered after the Passphrase section.
+This will ensure your backups work as they should prior to depositing any funds.